doobiusP/TRINIT_firstTry_ML/README.md

 **The model** is presented as 2 .ipynb files, 1 being the file used for training and visualising progress of the Faster R-CNN during training and the other being a file containing the minimal dependencies required to use the model for testing.
 Both .ipynb files contain markdown for easier navigation.

-Pretrained parameters are uploaded as *'FasterRCNN_Params.pth'* which can be loaded into the testing .ipynb file.
+Pretrained parameters are uploaded as *'FasterRCNN_Params.pth'* which can be loaded into the model in the testing .ipynb file.

 ## Using the Repository:
 To *test* the model, for which we have utilised transfer learning principles with RESNET50 base architecture, be it locally or on a site such as kaggle, provide the relative path inside your dataset to a folder that contains all testing images that should be classified.
 The testing code will display the first 20 images alongside their generated bounding boxes and associated labels.